logzio/data-viz/docs/sources/administration/configuration.md

 ### enable

 Keys of alpha features to enable, separated by space.
-Available alpha features are: `ngalert`
+Available alpha features are: `transformations`,`ngalert`

 ## [date_formats]